What is Procure to Pay?

-When setting up a procure to pay system, it is important to note that, while sometimes erroneously interchanged, source to pay and procure to pay are not the same.
+When setting up a procure to pay system, it is important to note that, while sometimes erroneously interchanged, source to pay and purchase to pay are not the same.

-Procure to pay process flows start with the procurement process.
+The purchase to pay process flow starts with the procurement process.
 This assumes that the vendor relationships are already in place.
 Some companies that create new and unique products regularly benefit from a source to pay system that includes strategic sourcing, requests for proposals (RFPs), and more.